 Sarah Selecky Writing School is an online creative writing school that approaches writing as an art, and also as a contemplative practice.
 We believe that that skill comes from discipline, inspiration comes from uncertainty, and that both are necessary for good work.
 The school is an alternative to academic and traditional writing programs.

-The school started in 2011 because Sarah wanted to create the kind of writing education that she wish she’d received.
+The school started in 2011 because Sarah wanted to create the kind of writing education that she wishes she’d received.
 It started with one downloadable course called Story Is a State of Mind (now called the Story Course), and has continually evolved to meet the needs of our students.

 Photo: Our 2017 teacher retreat